matsengrp/antigen/README.md

 A transportable jar file with all dependencies can be created with:

 	mvn package

+This creates two JAR files:
+- `target/antigen-prime.jar` - Complete executable with all dependencies (recommended)
+- `target/antigen-prime-no-dependencies.jar` - Classes only, requires classpath setup

-Then to run from this jar:
+Then to run from the main jar:

-	java -jar target/antigen-prime-with-dependencies.jar -XX:+UseSerialGC -Xmx1G
+	java -jar target/antigen-prime.jar -XX:+UseSerialGC -Xmx1G

 For development, you can compile and run directly: